 A core part of our mission at Crag is training the next generation of environmental advocates.
 Now, more than ever, there are smart and passionate, young people who seek the opportunity to be agents for change.
 Through our Legal Fellow Progam, we provide on-the ground legal experience in public interest environmental law to new attorneys, and provide livable wages and benefits to ensure they have the personal resources needed to start their careers.
 We focus on developing the leadership of individuals from diverse backgrounds who demonstrate a passion for justice and a desire to pursue a career in public interest environmental work.
 By investing in a diverse team, we bring creative and innovative solutions to our clients and the environmental movement as a whole.

 Ka’sha Bernard joined the team as our Legal Fellow in the fall of 2018.
 As a former Summer Associate (2017), Ka’sha applied for and was awarded a fellowship from Notre Dame Law School to work at Crag for two years following her graduation from law school.
-Ka’sha is working with all of our staff attorneys to gain experience across a variety of legal issues including environmental justice, wetlands protection, and climate policy.
+During her time at Crag, Ka’sha helped us stand with communities, fighting on issues ranging from freeway expansion to fossil fuel pipeline development.
+She worked with all of our staff attorneys to gain experience across a variety of legal issues including environmental justice, wetlands protection, and climate policy.

 What made the experience the most valuable were the many opportunities to work on different projects and assignments in various capacities.